nealcrook/nascom/sdcard/NAScas/README.md

 ## Connecting to a NASCOM1

-The tidiest way to connect is to add 4 wires to the back of the N1, connecting the required signals to unused pins of the Serial Data Socket (SK2).
-The pinout of this connector is as follows (in/out is with respect to NASCOM):
+The tidiest way to connect is to add 4 wires to the back of the N1, connecting the required signals to unused pins of the 16-way Serial Data Socket (SK2).
+The modified pinout of this connector is as follows (In/Out are shown with respect to the NASCOM):

 ````
                              1   U   16 +5V
                   RS232  In  2       15
                              3       14 Out RS232 Out
                    KBD-  In  4       13
                    KBD+  In  5       12 Out PTR+
-     NEW   Tape DRIVE Out  6       11 Out PTR-
+ NEW Tape DRIVE (TR2/C) Out  6       11 Out PTR-
-     NEW      LK3 Uart In  7       10 Out Uart Out (IC29/25) NEW
+ NEW    Uart In (LK3/In) In  7       10 Out Uart Out (IC29/25) NEW
-            RS232 COM GND  8       9  In  Ext Cl P1 (LK4)    NEW
+              RS232 COM GND  8       9  In  Ext Cl P1 (LK4/P1) NEW
 ````

-Tape DRIVE is connected to IC41/12

-With these wires added configure the links as follows:
+With these wires added, configure the links as follows:

 * LK3: disconnect (so that the new pin 7 connection can drive serial data into the NASCOM)
 * LK4: set to "Ext Cl" position (so that the new pin 9 connection can drive a serial clock into the NASCOM)